guardian/mobile-n10n/docs/testing/12-increase-tokens.md

 # Set up

 The harvester was modified to write a maximum of 2,000 tokens (instead of 1,000) in a SQS record fof sender workers.
-As a result, sender workers process around 2,000 tokens by each invocation.
-The number of thread is set to 50.
+As a result, sender workers processed around 2,000 tokens by each invocation.
+The number of thread was set to 50.

 We ran the test on `CODE` and so the sender lambda functions were actually executed with `dry-running` mode.
 We added a Thread.sleep(300) to simulate the delay we would expect to see if we called Apple/Google API, as in [this test](08-thread-pool-size.md).